Some posts contain compensated links. Please read this disclaimer for more info.

 Mostar’s Stari Most is an iconic landmark in the city and is famous for the (primarily male) divers that plunge off its ledge.

-While it is possible for tourists to join them, you need to be trained first.
-For a fee, the divers club will train you how to jump properly into the churning waters below without injuring yourself.
+While tourists can join them, you need to be trained first.
+The divers club will train you how to jump properly into the churning waters below without injuring yourself for a fee.

 The Stari Most Today Is Not The Original